MrBjorneset/Code_Project/README.md

 We have functions that detect collision with the walls and paddles, functions to move the paddles, one function to track the ball movement for single player mode.
 We also have four global variables, two of these variables are for the score and the other two variables are to move the paddle on the Y-axis accordingly to inputs.

+We also have a class for KeyListener that reads user inputs that controls the paddles and can restart the game.

 ### main.cpp